top of page

 Symptoms: diarrhea, poor weight gain, bloated belly

-A chronic condition where the intestinal wall becomes inflamed and thickened.
+IBD is a chronic condition where the intestinal wall becomes inflamed and thickened.

 Symptoms: recurring vomiting, diarrhea, weight loss